Stefan-Knapik/ME495_Artificial_Life_Repo/README.md

 ![BestFitnessObserved](https://user-images.githubusercontent.com/101603342/225200132-0ddc3fe7-194f-4aa3-817c-235e342ccd7e.png)

 To elucidate why there is no apparent advantage to the Pareto selection algorithm, the members of populations are visualized in the age-fitness-generation space.
 To generate the video below, one trial of each selection algorithm is performed for 1000 generations with a population size of 20.
 These parameters correspond to 2x1x20x1000 = 40,000 simulations.
 We can see that for the Pareto algorithm, the majority of the population is replaced with random initializations very frequently.
 With the current evolution hyperparameters, there is not a lot of room on the Pareto front to simultaneously pursue many good designs.
-It appears to commit too much to exploration, putting all of its eggs in the basket of only a few high-achieving robots.
+AFPO appears to commit too much to exploration, putting all of its eggs in the basket of only a few high-achieving robots.

 ![selection gif](PHC_vs_AFPO.gif)